hazelcast/hazelcast-hibernate/README.md

 Hibernate Second Level Cache can use Hazelcast in two modes: Peer-to-Peer (P2P) and Client/Server (next section).

-With P2P mode, each Hibernate deployment launches its own Hazelcast Instance.
-You can also configure Hibernate to use an existing instance, instead of creating a new `HazelcastInstance` for each `SessionFactory`.
+When using the _Peer-to-Peer_ mode, each Hibernate deployment launches its Hazelcast instance.

+However, there's an option to configure Hibernate to use an existing instance instead of creating a new `HazelcastInstance` for each `SessionFactory`.

 To achieve this, set the `hibernate.cache.hazelcast.instance_name` Hibernate property to the `HazelcastInstance`'s name.

 For more information, please see <a href="http://docs.hazelcast.org/docs/latest-dev/manual/html-single/index.html#binding-to-a-named-instance" target="_blank">Named Instance Scope</a>